ayushichawade/Software-Engineering-Project-Book-Recommendation-System-/README.md

+# 3. DDD
+A Domain-Driven Design (DDD) diagram visually represents the domain model, its entities, their relationships, and interactions.
+It serves as a blueprint for developers to understand and communicate the core concepts and structure of the software system.<br>
+1. Event Storming to find domains <br>
+2. Core Domain Charts and <br>
+3. Domain Mappings!! <br>

 # 5. Clean Code Development
 1. Readability and Understandability: The code is generally easy to read, with clear function names and variable names.<br> For example:load_books_data(), get_user_favorite_genres(), etc., have clear and descriptive names.<br>
 2. Modularity: Functions are modular, with separate components responsible for specific tasks, such as data loading, preprocessing, and model training.<br>